 If you're hoping to attend a very competitive college, you may be interested in your high school class rank.
 Read this article to find out what a good class rank might mean for you.

-Think you may be interested in branching out on your own academically in high school?
+Think you might be interested in branching out on your own academically in high school?
 Learn more about how to take an independent study class.

 If you've already completed a semester (or a few semesters) of high school, you can use the information in this article to calculate your current GPA and see how you measure up.